-The following is an overview of the Company's properties with a summary of results mainly from the most recent year.
+The following is an overview of the Company's properties with a summary of selected and more recent results.
 Please refer to the Company's website, news releases and filings on SEDAR for additional details, maps, photos and other information.